By default boilerplate used sign in and sign up via email and password.

 POST /api/v1/auth/logout

-from your client app (cookies, localStorage, etc).
+Remove access token and refresh token from your client app (cookies, localStorage, etc).

 Next: Serialization